 How do I use the portal?

 If your provider is connected to a patient portal, you will be able to create an account.
 Once registered, you can log in anytime, anywhere via the internet or an app to access your health records or connect with your providers outside the office.
-Portal features may include reviewing test or lab results, messaging your doctor, and scheduling or canceling appointments.
+Portal features may include reviewing test or lab results, messaging your doctor, and scheduling or canceling in-person or virtual visit appointments.

 How do I sign up to use the Medical Records section of the website?
 For example, myChart?

 First, check to see if your provider is connected to a patient portal:

 - Use the “find a provider” search tool to access your provider's online profile page.

 - Look for the callout box that states if they use an electronic medical record (EMR) such as myChart of NextMD.

 - From your provider’s profile page, click on the EMR callout box and follow the directions.